ton/stash/doc/index.rst

 Stash documentation
 ====================

-Welcome to the documentation of stash, a tool to temporarily shelve away changes for Mercurial and Subversion repositories.
+Welcome to the documentation of stash, a tool to temporarily stash away changes for Mercurial and Subversion repositories.

 Installation is simple: